 Based on the customer base study, the company found that more than 55% of its customers are travelling for business reasons.
-This could stem from the fact that the company was originally a commercial passenger carrier catering to business travelers; thus its relationship with the business community is deep-rooted.
-In fact, the expansion to leisure travel over the last 15 years did not increase the profit margin as the number of business travelers declined from over 80% to 55% due to reduced services.
-The rebranding and the change to the business model may improve the company's profitability over time.
+This could stem from the fact that the company was originally a commercial passenger carrier catering to business travelers; thus, its relationship with the business community is deep-rooted.
+In fact, the expansion to leisure travel over the last 15 years did not initially increase the profit margin as the number of business travelers declined from over 80% to 55% due to reduced services.
+The rebranding and the change to the business model may be contributing to the improved profitability seen in recent years.